 The "EXIT" button at the bottom corner of the screen will exit the application.
 Next to this button are two indicators which show the status of the primary and secondary control processors.
 During normal operation, the primary processor will be in use, and its indicator will be green.
-When busy, the processor's indicator will be amber, during which time, no changes can be made to the control screens (Although amber, during which time, no changes can be made to the control screens (Although changes 14 to the control surface can be made, and will take immediate effect).
+When busy, the processor's indicator will be amber, during which time, no changes can be made to the control screens (Although changes to the control surface can be made, and will take immediate effect).